Agenda

 We will open the session with a short presentation about PCORI and a PCORI funded study that focuses on the NF population and will also have opening remarks from an adult patient with NF and a parent of a child with NF.
 We will then transition to a fireside chat style discussion among the 4 of us (Carly – funder; Vanessa – Research Investigator; 1 Parent of a child with NF, 1 adult patient with NF – patient representatives) and rotate asking questions between our patient/parent representatives, our study principal investigator, and the funder.
 While exact topics are still TBD, we expect to cover ways that patients and families can get involved that go beyond being research study participants, how study teams/funders might be more effective engaging with/involving patients and families in the research they do in meaningful ways, and how patients/families have made research studies better with through their contributions to the work.

-time icon June 21, 2025 10:00 AM
+June 21, 2025 10:00 AM

 From Experience to Impact: Navigating NF Clinical Trials